Mixed Social Optima and Nash equilibrium in Linear-Quadratic-Gaussian Mean-field System: Introduction

 \section{Introduction}

-Mean-field games for large-population system have been extensively studied recently.
-The most significant feature of a large-population system is the existence of considerable insignificant agents whose dynamics and cost functionals are interrelated via the state-average.
-Although the effect of an individual agent on the overall population scale is negligible, the effects of their statistical behaviors cannot be ignored at the population scale.
-The central goal of the individual agents is to obtain decentralized strategies based on limited information of the individual agent since it is unrealistic for a given agent to obtain all other agents' information when the number of agents is sufficiently high.
-One efficient approach is the mean-field games method which enables us to obtain the decentralized strategies through the limiting auxiliary control problem and the related consistency condition (CC) system.
-Along this direction, the interested readers are referred to \cite{HCM2007} and \cite{LL2007} for the derivation of mean-field games, \cite{BSYS2016}, \cite{HHL2017}, \cite{HWW2016} for linear-quadratic-Gaussian (LQG) mean-field games, \cite{CD2013} for probabilistic analysis in mean-field games, \cite{basar2018} for risk-sensitive mean-field games, \cite{basar2015} for discrete-time mean-field games.
+{\r The Mean-field methodology} for large-population systems has been extensively studied recently.
+The central goal of an individual agent in the large-population system is to obtain decentralized strategy based on its own limited information.
+One efficient approach is the mean-field method which enables us to obtain the decentralized strategy through the limiting auxiliary control problem and the related consistency condition (CC) system.
+Along this direction, the interested readers are referred to \cite{HCM2007}, \cite{HCM2015} and \cite{LL2007} for the derivation of mean-field games, \cite{BSYS2016}, \cite{HHL2017}, \cite{HWW2016} for linear-quadratic-Gaussian (LQG) mean-field games, \cite{CD2013} for probabilistic analysis in mean-field games, \cite{basar2018} for risk-sensitive mean-field games, \cite{basar2015} for discrete-time mean-field games. \cite{NCMH2013} studied the mean-field social solution to consensus problems.
 In the basic mean-field decision model, all agents have comparably small influence.
-However, in some real models there exist an agent that has a significant influence on other agents.
-Thus a modified framework is to introduce a major agent interacting with a large number of minor agents. \cite{Huang2010} considered LQG games with a major player and a large number of minor players. \cite{NC2013} studies large population dynamic games involving nonlinear stochastic dynamical systems with a major agent and $N$ minor agents. \cite{BLP2014} studied two-person zero-sum stochastic differential games, in which one player is a major one and the other player is a group of $N$ minor agents which are collectively playing, statistically identical, and have the same cost functional. \cite{HHN2018} considered LQG mean-field games with a major agent and considerable heterogeneous minor agents where the individual admissible controls are constrained in closed convex subsets.
+However, in some real models, there exists an agent that has a significant influence on other agents.
+Thus a modified framework is to introduce a major agent interacting with a large number of minor agents. \cite{Huang2010} considered LQG major-minor games. \cite{NC2013} studies large population dynamic major-minor games involving nonlinear stochastic dynamical systems. \cite{HHN2018} considered heterogeneous major-minor mean-field games. {\cite{carmona2017alternative} and \cite{carmona2016probabilistic} studied the probabilistic approach to major-minor mean-field games.}